runeflow/runeflow/README.md

 We encourage you to examine the script before running it!
 You can also download the script locally and then run it to ensure you know what is being executed.
+The script executes the steps above with some extra checks for different distributions.

 ### Install from source